Phosphorus it’s one of the three essential nutrients plants or crops need for good growth and health.

 Adding aged compost makes for the perfect way to introduce a rich source of phosphorus into your garden soil.
 Microbial life interacting with decaying animal and plant matter provide ample amounts of phosphorus.

 Adding organic compost your soil helps build healthy plant root systems.
-Good roots exude natural organic acids that help break down compounds of calcium and phosphate into a usable, soluble form.
+Good plant roots exude natural organic phosphoric acid that help break down compounds of calcium and phosphate into a usable, soluble form.

 Furthermore, a type of mycorrhizal fungus usually surround healthy root systems where the fungus releases important enzymes into the soil.

 This fungus also needs phosphorus to assist with its own growth and metabolic function.
 The enzymes it releases help break down phosphorus and calcium compounds to make more phosphorus and calcium available to your plants.